Khattab1412/Khattab1412/README.md

-Here’s a draft for a README file you can use on your GitHub profile:

----

 # 👋 Hello, I'm Mohamed Alaa!

 Welcome to my GitHub profile!
 I'm a passionate **Full Stack Data Scientist (Junior)** with a strong background in **machine learning**, **deep learning**, and **data analysis**.
 My expertise includes developing predictive models, building intuitive front-end interfaces, and working with various datasets to extract valuable insights.